Krzysi3k/SCOM-powershell-scripts/check_scom_installation_log/README.md

--check if installation completed succesfully (info from SCOM installation log)
+-checks on remote machines if installation completed succesfully (info from SCOM installation log)

 SCOM logs are located in: %LocalAppData%\SCOM\Logs\